 - for research and publication on the history of art;

-With assets of approximately 40,630,460 Swiss Francs as of 31 December 2016, the International Music and Art Foundation makes grants ranging in size from several hundred to several hundred thousand Swiss Francs, with most grants falling towards the median of 15,000 Swiss Francs.
-Our average grant is 40,651 Swiss Francs.
-Whenever possible, the Foundation prefers to issue challenge grants conditional on matching Foundation grants with funds from other sources.
-The Foundation prefers not to make grants for operational support.
+With assets of approximately 40,630,460 Swiss Francs as of 31 December 2016, the International Music and Art Foundation makes Donations ranging in size from several hundred to several hundred thousand Swiss Francs, with most falling towards the median of 15,000 Swiss Francs.
+Our average Donation is 40,651 Swiss Francs.
+Whenever possible, the Foundation prefers to issue challenges conditional on matching Foundation Donations with funds from other sources.
 The Foundation Fund may be increased at any time by donations from third parties.

-All grantees must provide detailed financial reports and maintain complete records documenting the use of the grant.
+All recipients must provide detailed financial reports and maintain complete records documenting the use of the Donation.
 The International Music and Art Foundation may make periodic site visits and whatever other investigations it deems important.

 Funded project designs often reflect a blend of the applicant’s initiative and the Foundation’s input.
 The International Music and Art Foundation recognizes that promising approaches and worthwhile organizations often need more than financial assistance.
-Therefore, the Foundation Trustees may serve as Board Members of compatible organizations and, if appropriate, will participate on policy and advisory bodies consistent with the Foundation’s interests.
-The Foundation welcomes collaboration with other grantmakers and favors grantseekers with multiple sources of support.
+Therefore, the Members of the Foundation’s Board may serve as Board Members of compatible organizations and, if appropriate, will participate on policy and advisory bodies consistent with the Foundation’s interests.
+The Foundation welcomes collaboration with other Donors and favors proposals with multiple sources of support.

 Board of Foundation